SR-005/PingPalm/README.md

-# PingPalm
+PingPalm

-**PingPalm** is a creative hand-tracking multiplayer Pong game built using **OpenCV**, **MediaPipe**, and **Pygame**.
-Instead of using traditional keyboard controls, players control their paddles in real-time using hand gestures captured through their webcam.
-This brings a fresh, interactive, and modern twist to the classic Pong experience.
+PingPalm is an interactive, hand-tracking multiplayer Pong game that transforms your palms into game controllers.
+Built using OpenCV, MediaPipe, and Pygame, the game replaces traditional controls with real-time hand gestures captured via webcam, delivering a modern, immersive twist to the classic arcade experience.

-> "Because your palm deserves to play too."
+"Because your palm deserves to play too."

----
+🎮 Features

-## 🎮 Features
+🖐️ Gesture-Based Control: Move paddles using your index fingers—no mouse or keyboard needed

-* Play Pong with your bare hands using webcam-based tracking
+🎯 Real-Time Hand Tracking powered by MediaPipe

-* Real-time hand tracking powered by **MediaPipe**
+⚽ Obstacle Mechanics: Speed-triggered center-blocks increase challenge mid-game

-* Smooth collision detection and physics using **Pygame Rects**
+🧠 Dynamic Physics & Collision using Pygame Rects

-* Paddle control using index finger positions
+🌈 Ball Color Feedback: Ball changes color based on court side

-* Dynamic ball color based on screen side
+🎥 Live Webcam Feed: Displayed in-game for real-time gesture feedback

-* Score tracking with endgame conditions
+🧮 Score Tracking with auto-reset after each point

-* Countdown before each round
+⏱️ Round Countdown before every serve to prepare players

-* Game Over screen with restart and quit options
+🛑 Game Over Screen with Restart and Quit options

-* Live camera feed displayed at bottom center for added immersion
+🔁 Smooth Restart Flow without exiting the game

 ---